lepture/authlib/docs/basic/intro.rst

 Flexible
 --------

 Authlib is designed as flexible as possible.
-Since it is build from low-level specification implementation to high-level framework integrations, if a high level can't meet your needs, you can always create one for your own based on the low level implementation.
+Since it is built from low-level specification implementation to high-level framework integrations, if a high level can't meet your needs, you can always create one for your purpose based on the low-level implementation.

-Most of the cases, you don't need to do such thing.
+Most of the cases, you don't need to do so.
 Flexible has been taken into account from the start of the project.
-Take OAuth 2.0 server as an example, instead of a pre configured server, Authlib takes the advantage of ``register``.
+Take OAuth 2.0 server as an example, instead of a pre-configured server, Authlib takes advantage of ``register``.

 .. code-block:: python